sitzmaa/netmap/README.md

 Plan to integrate with Wireshark for the ability to:
 	•	Highlight packet capture data
 	•	Provide visual graphs based on Wireshark capture analysis
+#### Requests and parsing
+Request HTML files from domains and view them in built in browser

+Create and tune request packets

 ### Longterm Goals